Joshua Osih: Legislative career

 Osih joined the Social Democratic Front (SDF) in March 1991 in Douala.
 In 2002 he was elected regional chairman of the Social Democratic Front for the South West region.
 In 2006, he was elected 2nd Vice Chairman of the party.
 In 2012 and 2018 was elected in both instances as 1st Vice Chairman of the party.
 At the 2018 Extraordinary convention of the party that concludes the party's primaries, he was elected as the SDF's presidential candidate for the 2018 Cameroonian Presidential election.

 As flag bearer for the SDF, he was the hope of millions of Cameroonians who have never experienced a democratic transition since independence and strongly believed that these elections would be the last chance for a democratic change to occur and liberate them from an 86-year-old incumbent, Paul Biya who had been in office for 35 years representing a 60-year-old regime.

 In 2013, Osih became the first Anglophone Cameroonian to serve as a Parliamentarian in Douala, in the Littoral Region of Cameroon.
 He was the vice president of the SDF until 24 February 2018.
 He is also the chairman of Camport PLC in Cameroon.

 On Thursday 21 July 2016 on the TV programme Espace Politique aired on Cameroon state television network CRTV, SDF chairman John Fru Ndi declared that Osih would be the SDF candidate in the 2018 presidential election in Cameroon.
 This was confirmed in the Bamenda Congress Hall when he defeated fellow candidate Forbi Nchinda in the election to represent the SDF in the 2018 presidential elections.

+On October 28, 2023, Joshua Osih was elected for five years as head of the presidency of his political party the SDF..